 East Colfax Bus Rapid Transit

-Aurora, in partnership with the city and county of Denver, RTD, CDOT and DRCOG, is preparing for the rollout of the East Colfax Bus Rapid Transit (BRT).
-The city of Aurora negotiated an intergovernmental agreement with Denver to fund the design and construction of BRT elements along the Aurora portion of Colfax.
+Aurora, in partnership with the city and county of Denver, RTD, CDOT and DRCOG, is celebrating the ongoing construction of the East Colfax Bus Rapid Transit (BRT).
+Construction is not expected to reach Aurora until early 2026.

 Watch the Colfax BRT series, Col-FAQS: On the Street.